JackPikatea/pikatea-documentation/docs/PikateaMacropadGB4/pikatea-macropad-gb4-kit-assembly-guide.md

 * Pliers, adjustable wrench or a 10mm socket
 * Extra cardboard.
 We recommend using the box your kit came in.

-Now that you have everything you need, lets get started!
+Now that you have everything you need, let's get started!

 ## Install the Mechanical Keyboard Switches
 The mechanical keyboard switches need to be installed in a specific orientation.
 The LED slots face south or downwards when looking at the plate from the front.
 Make sure they snap into place and are flush with the top plate.